COLUMBIA — Some nights the glass slipper just doesn’t fit.

 However, the Falcons, playing in their fourth straight road playoff game, had been relying on “the bigger they come, the harder they fall” mentality throughout the playoffs.

 Neither team dominated in the first half, and while Irmo probably controlled the ball more, the Nation Ford defense was a thorn in the Yellow Jackets’ side, allowing just two shots on goal in the first half.

 In the second half, the Falcons got the goal they were looking for on a throw in from senior Tyler Snincak, which was initially stopped, but senior Austin Huddy got the rebound and put in into the back of the net to give Nation Ford a 1-0 lead.

 Despite the early score, the Yellow Jackets seemed to almost start forcing the issue, while the Nation Ford defense started to get more aggressive.

 However, a hole opened for Irmo as they struck back six minutes later.
 On a cross pass near the Falcons’ box, Yellow Jackets captain Michael Sawyer drove a header into the net to tie the match at 1-1.

-The Yellow Jackets seemed to control the ball more after the second goal, as Nation Ford in turn looked to be the ones starting to press the matter with time running down.
+The Yellow Jackets seemed to control the ball more after the second goal, as Nation Ford looked to be the ones starting to press the matter with time running down.

 In the first half, Irmo tried to establish control from the opening whistle, but was forced to deal with an aggressive Falcons team.
 That put the Yellow Jackets on defense as they made sure Nation Ford got nowhere near the box.